 Why a mermaid?

-To a stranger, a mermaid in a small inland lake in Clare might seem an odd thing — mermaids belong to the sea.
+To a stranger, a mermaid in a small inland lake in Clare might seem an odd thing, for mermaids belong to the sea.
 But Mary Finn stands in a tradition older and stranger than most people know, and once you see what she is, the lake makes perfect sense.

 And the merrow was never only of the salt sea.
 There are Irish tales of her rising from freshwater loughs, and her Scottish cousin, the ceasg, lives as readily in rivers and streams as in the ocean.
 A maid in a Clare lake is no anomaly at all.
 She is exactly where the tradition says she might be.